prettier/eslint-config-prettier/README.md

 turned on by default.
 Since that config is very popular, it makes sense for eslint-config-prettier to turn this rule off.

-If you like this rule, it can be used just fine with prettier as long as you don’t use the `"multi-line"` or `"multi-or-nest"` option.
+If you like this rule, it can be used just fine with Prettier as long as you don’t use the `"multi-line"` or `"multi-or-nest"` option.

 Example configuration: